This Section: The well-known Monsignor James

 Seton Hall gained university status in 1950, a year after Monsignor Kelley stepped down.

-1951 to 1968, he was chaplain for the Ridgewood police and fire departments and the Ridgewood Knights of Columbus.
+and Universities.
+From 1951 to 1968, he was chaplain for the Ridgewood police and fire departments and the Ridgewood Knights

-Monsignor Kelley was a member of the Ridgewood Juvenile Delinquency Committee.
-He was vice president of the Bergen County
+1960 to 1968, Monsignor Kelley was a member of the Ridgewood Juvenile Delinquency Committee.
+He was vice president of the

-Narcotics and Drug Abuse Council from 1966 to 1967 and president from 1967 to 1968.
-He was also president of the Association
+Bergen County Narcotics and Drug Abuse Council from 1966 to 1967 and president from 1967 to 1968.
+He was also president of

 Astronaut, Wally Schirra Discusses Earhart